Guide to Labrador Retrievers

 About Labradors

-Labradors are one of the most popular dog breeds in the world.
-There are more than 500 000 in the UK.
-They have gained their good reputation largely due to their playful and loving nature alongside great intelligence.
-In fact they are one of smartest dog breeds in the world.
+Labradors are one of the most popular dog breeds in the UK.
+They have gained their good reputation largely due to their playful and loving nature alongside possessing canny intelligence.
+In fact, they are one of smartest dog breeds in the world.

-They come in 4 different colours: yellow being the most common, brown, black and silver which is growing in popularity.
-They are definitely not lapdogs, although that won’t stop them from trying to be.
-Labradors are the perfect family pet as their affectionate temperament makes them great to have around kids.
-Generally a Lab can be trusted around young children although it is important to remember, like humans, every dog has its own personality.
+The breed has four distinct colours: golden yellow being the most common, brown, black and even silver, which is growing more in popularity.
+They are definitely not lapdogs, although that won’t stop them from trying to be!
+Labradors can be considered the perfect family pet as their affectionate temperament makes them trusted to be around young children.
+Although it is important to remember, every dog has its own personality.

 Labrador’s legacy